RemoteTechnologiesGroup/RemoteTech/guide/index.md

 ####Communotron 16

 As in the stock game, the Communotron 16 is the starting omnidirectional antenna, essential for transmitting science from those early flights.
-It also forms the backbown of most player's low-orbit communications networks until the CommTech EXP-VR-2T and Communotron 32 are researched.
+It also forms the backbone of most players' low-orbit communications networks until the CommTech EXP-VR-2T and Communotron 32 are researched.

 ![Picture of Communotron 16](antenna_com16.png)
 VAB Category: Science Parts